We've chatted with carers in the Mobilise community in one of our online cuppas about what feeling we would like more of in our lives.

 "I'm proud of everything I've done from all my children, but perhaps especially how much I have learned about Down Syndrome, Autism, ADHD and Sensory Processing Disorder.
 I've read, and read and read.
 I've been to conferences.
 I spoken with experts.
 I've advocated.
 I've read up on therapies and diets, and I've implemented many and monitored what works.
 Perhaps it's 'just what a mum does' - but I'm proud and get real joy from seeing my daughter thrive when I get it right."

-Please do share your moments in our community!
+Please do share your moments in the Mobilise Community!